-This summer, we are thrilled to be working as ambassadors for Historic Royal Palaces (HRP).
+This summer, we are thrilled to be working as (paid) ambassadors for Historic Royal Palaces (HRP).
 An independent charity, HRP look after The Tower of London, Hampton Court Palace, the Banqueting House, Kensington Palace, Kew Palace, and Hillsborough Castle and Gardens; ensuring that these iconic pieces of British history are preserved and enjoyed.
 Over the coming months, we’ll be making the most of our Historic Royal Palaces Membership (starting at just £53 a year), with unlimited access to all six palaces, regular discounts, access to member-only events and early entry to exhibitions.

 The two, of course, are linked.
 It was in this red-bricked palace, hidden beneath the leafy shade of West London, that Queen Victoria lived her young life: growing up surrounded by the Palace’s sunken gardens and tree-lined Serpentine Lake.
 It was here that she laid eyes on her beloved Prince Albert for the first time and where, one warm summer’s morning, she was declared Queen of England.
 Equally as important, of course, it was also where she played with her ‘beloved little dog’, Dash, and danced until the early hours at parties and balls in silver shoes.

 However, it was also a difficult place for the young Queen: one filled with tensions and strict rules; all designed to keep the would-be-queen from harm’s way.
 Once Queen, Victoria left Kensington Palace for Buckingham Palace, famously using what she claimed was an isolated and unhappy childhood to fuel the image of a determined and self-made Queen.